psin32/segment-docs/src/privacy/consent-management.md

 A consent conflict flag and the categories consented to by a user are both pulled from the consent object and are visible as traits on a user's profile in Unify. --->

+> info "Protocols users who use Tracking Plans should update them to include the consent object"
+> Protocols users who have configured their Tracking Plans to block unplanned events should update their Tracking Plans to include the consent object.
+For more information about Tracking Plans, see the [Protocols docs](/docs/protocols/tracking-plan/create/).

 ## Reconcile consent conflicts